 Core activities are those that are essential to a company's mission and directly contribute to its competitive advantage, revenue generation, and overall success.
 Non-core activities, on the other hand, are ancillary functions that do not align directly with the primary objectives of the organization.
 Understanding the distinction between these two categories is crucial for strategic planning and resource allocation.

-Key Characteristics of Core Activities:
+Key Characteristics of Core Business Activities

-Examples of Non-Core Activities:
+Examples of Non-Core Business Activities

 Other Terms: